Opportunity-Holding/RESTar.OData/README.md

 ## Using RESTar.OData

-RESTar.SQLite defines a **protocol provider** for RESTar, which should be included in the call to `RESTarConfig.Init()` in applications that wish to use it.
+RESTar.SQLite defines a **protocol provider** for RESTar, which should be included in the call to [`RESTarConfig.Init()`](https://github.com/Mopedo/Home/blob/master/RESTar/Developing%20a%20RESTar%20API/RESTarConfig.Init.md) in applications that wish to use it.
 Protocol providers are essentially add-ons for RESTar, enabling – for example – API protocols like OData to work as a native protocol for RESTar – and interact with RESTar resources just like the built-in protocol.
 For more on protocol providers, see the [RESTar Specification](https://github.com/Mopedo/Home/blob/master/RESTar/Developing%20a%20RESTar%20API/Protocol%20providers.md).

-For information about the OData protocol, see the [OData documentation](http://www.odata.org/documentation/), and take note the restrictions outlined below.
+For information about the OData protocol, see the [OData documentation](http://www.odata.org/documentation/).

 ### Example requests